Mechination-Pty-Ltd/openapi-typescript-aws-handler/README.md

 # Usage

-To use this, there are a couple of steps
+To use this library there are a couple of steps

 1. Generate bindings for your application using (openapi-typescript)[https://github.com/drwpow/openapi-typescript]
 1. Create a lambda handler using the `makeOpenApiLambdaHandler` call from this package.
 For example